MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/work-offline-mode-classic.md

 ---
 title: Work offline on your mobile device (classic mode)
-description: How to work on your mobile device in offline mode ms.custom: ms.date: 10/27/2023 ms.reviewer: sericks
+description: Learn how to work on your mobile device in offline mode ms.custom: ms.date: 10/27/2023 ms.reviewer: sericks